Bhuchar Mori

 Bhuchar Mori is a plateau and historic site about 2 km northwest of Dhrol, a town about 50 km north of Rajkot, Gujarat, India.
 The place is known for the Battle of Bhuchar Mori and a memorial site dedicated to it.
 The annual fair dedicated to the event is organised in July and August.

 Etymology

-Bhuchar Mori, a cowherd of Mori branch of Rajput community, used to sit on the plateau while his animals fed on grass.
+Bhuchar Mori, a Mori branch of Rajput community, used to sit on the plateau while his animals fed on grass.
 The place was referred to as Bhuchar Mori No Timbo after him.
 It is said that the bad omens, such as voices of the birds, at the place had foretold about the future battle.